Leander Perez: Early life and education

 Perez was born in the community of Dalcour, on the east bank of Plaquemines Parish, to Roselius E. "Fice" Perez (died 1939) and the former Gertrude Solis (died 1944).
 The Perez and Solis families were Isleños, an ethnic community descended from settlers from the Canary Islands, Spain.
-Perez was educated in New Orleans schools, Louisiana State University at Baton Rouge, and the Tulane University Law School in New Orleans.
-Perez opened a law practice in New Orleans and in Plaquemines Parish.
+Perez attended Holy Cross School in New Orleans for his secondary education but he did not graduate from the school.
+He later enrolled at Louisiana State University in Baton Rouge as a subfreshman and graduated from the university in 1912.
+In the fall of 1912, Perez was admitted to Tulane University Law School in New Orleans and after graduating in 1914, he began his law practice in New Orleans and in Plaquemines Parish.

 Political career

 In 1919, Judge Perez launched a reign of bought elections and strictly enforced segregation by ensuring laws were enacted on his fiat and rubber-stamped by the parish governing councils.
 Elections under Perez's reign were sometimes blatantly falsified, with voting records appearing in alphabetical order and names of national celebrities such as Babe Ruth, Charlie Chaplin, and Herbert Hoover appearing on the rolls.
 Perez-endorsed candidates often won with 90% or more of the ballots.
 Those who appeared to vote were intimidated by Perez's enforcers.
 He sent large tough men into the voting booths to "help" people vote.
 Many voters were bribed.
 Perez testified that he bribed voters $2, $5, and $10 to vote his way, depending on who they were.

-Perez took action to suppress African-Americans from voting within his domain, but most were already disenfranchised due to the state constitution passed at the turn of the century, which added requirements for payment of poll taxes and passing literacy tests in order to register to vote.
+Perez took action to suppress African Americans from voting within his domain, but most were already disenfranchised due to the state constitution passed at the turn of the century, which added requirements for payment of poll taxes and passing literacy tests in order to register to vote.
 Subjective and discriminatory treatment by white registrars prevented most blacks from registering.